Complete Step By Step installation guide and video for our One-Piece Classic Bond EPDM Rubber Roof Kits

 Clean the roof surface prior to installation

 Be sure the roof surface is clean, free of dust, dirt, rust, oil, grease, and loose material.
 The roof surface must be dry.
 This product will not adhere to wet surfaces.
 Trapped moisture may vaporize and negatively affect the performance of this product.
-This system can be laid over old felt, asphalt or deck boards where the felt has been completely removed.
+This system is best installed onto a timber deck either exterior grade ply or OSB3.

-Any residual Bitumen from an old roof that is tacky and non-oxidised must either be removed or over boarded as this will adversely affect the performance of the EPDM rubber membrane.
+Any residual bitumen from an old roof should either be removed or over boarded as this will adversely affect the performance of the EPDM rubber membrane.

 Install Drip Batten